mocdk/MOC.ImageOptimizer/README.md

 Optimization can be disabled for specific file formats.

-Additionally options for optimization level (png & gif), progressive (jpg), pretty (svg) can be adjusted.
+Additionally options such as optimization level (png & gif), progressive (jpg), pretty (svg) can be adjusted depending on optimization library.

 Usage of global available binaries can be configured instead or for specific formats.